amanirmk/polyvibe/index.md

     except:
         return render_template("error.html")
 ```
 Let's break this down.
-First, we use `request.args` to get the authorization code from Spotify and then send it back to get the access token which we use to make requests to the API.
-I save it in a session for easy access later and render my next page.
-I believe it is good practice to set up an error page as well and let errors redirect there.
-However, assuming all things go well, we begin the process of collecting and analyzing data.
+First, we use `request.args` to get the authorization code from Spotify and send it back to get the access token which we will later use to make requests to the API.
+I save it in the session object for easy access later and render my next page.
+I believe it is good practice to set up an error page as well and let any errors redirect there, hence the try and except.
+However, assuming all things go well, we next begin the process of collecting and analyzing data.

-It is easy to call your methods for data processing and then simply redirect to the display page, but unfortunately for me, Heroku only allows 30 seconds without hearing back.
+It is simplest to call your methods for data processing and then just redirect to the display page.
+This is what I recommend doing.
+However, unfortunately for me, Heroku only allows 30 seconds without hearing back from you.
 While my program doesn't usually take that long, it definitely can.
 So I have set up a rather complicated method to retrieve all of the necessary data.
 First, I split each step of the loading process into different flask redirects, which each have their own message to display to the screen.
 And then, in each of those, I have my methods abort their processes and save their current data if a timer reaches 20 seconds, and have them resume after another page redirect.
 There are likely many better ways to do this, and you also may not have to deal with this issue, so I will not go step by step through that here.
 All of this code is on GitHub however, so feel free to take a look if this sounds like something you need.

 ### Display